How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Introduction

 To answer these research questions, we conduct an online survey on MTurk ($n=800$), a gender-balanced survey on Prolific ($n=800$), and a representative survey on Prolific ($n=800$) and compare the responses to a probabilistic survey conducted through the Pew Research Center ($n=4,272$).
-We find that MTurk responses are no longer representative of the U.S. population, or even of limited subsets that were found representative in past work, such as those under 50 or with some college, even when the 39\% of MTurk responses that fail attention check questions are excluded and raking is applied.
-We find that data collected through both representative and gender-balanced Prolific samples is generally representative for questions about user experiences, perceptions, and beliefs; however, trends in responses to questions about knowledge of security and privacy concepts and about social media use differ heavily from the overall U.S. population.
-We also find that racial, age, and education subgroups from our Prolific Representative are generally moderately representative of their respective subgroups in the American population.
+We find that MTurk response quality has degraded over the last five years, and our results do not replicate the finding that MTurk responses are representative of certain subsets of the U.S. population, even when we exclude the 39\% of MTurk responses that fail attention checks and apply raking.
+We find that data collected through both representative and gender-balanced Prolific samples is generally representative for questions about user experiences, perceptions, and beliefs; however, responses to questions about knowledge of privacy and security concepts and about social media use differ heavily from the overall U.S. population.
+We also find that racial, age, and education subgroups from our Prolific representative sample are generally moderately representative of their respective subgroups in the American population.

-Based on our results, we recommend that security and privacy researchers no longer use MTurk to conduct online user studies.
-Our results show that Prolific provides good quality, generalizable data for certain types of user studies about security and privacy (those that focus on experiences, perceptions, and beliefs), but that Prolific users are generally more technical than the overall population, resulting in significantly different responses about knowledge and behavior.
-We recommend against using attention check questions or CAPTCHAs on Prolific, as they lengthen surveys unnecessarily without improving external validity.
+Based on our results, we recommend that privacy and security researchers prefer Prolific to MTurk when recruiting participants for online user studies.
+Our results show that Prolific provides good quality, generalizable data for certain types of user studies about privacy and security (those that focus on experiences, perceptions, and beliefs), but that Prolific users are generally more technical than the overall population, resulting in different responses about knowledge and behavior.
+We do not recommend using attention check questions or CAPTCHAs on Prolific, as they lengthen surveys unnecessarily without improving external validity.